You know that your business depends on leads. Without leads, you can’t get new customers. And without new customers, your business can’t grow.

-Lead management helps you stay on top of leads
+Helps you stay on top of leads

 This is kind of a given, but without lead management, keeping up with your leads is nearly impossible.
-Without some form of lead management—even a centralized Excel spreadsheet—how do you know who to follow up with, or who called in need of more information, or if you have any leads at all?
+Without some form of lead management—even a centralized Excel spreadsheet—how do you know who to follow up with, who called in need of more information, or if you have any leads at all?

 As you can see in this lead management example, all incoming leads are organized in one central inbox that includes the lead’s information and how they became a lead.

-Lead management puts you in control of your business growth
+Puts you in control of your business growth

 The goal of pretty much every marketing strategy boils down to growing your business.
 But without lead management in place, it’s nearly impossible to keep your business growing.
 You could be losing leads, spending your marketing budget on the wrong strategies, or missing an opportunity to get even more leads by not spending enough budget on the marketing strategies that are working best.

 Lead management benefits your business because it gives you greater control over your growth and arms you with data that can inform and improve both your strategy and your business.